ucr-riple/NullAwayAnnotator/README.md

 ### Running Annotator

 `Annotator` requires certain flag values to be able to run successfully.
-We can pass these values via command line arguments or a context file, we will describe each approach in next sections.
+We can pass these values via command line arguments or a config file, we will describe each approach in next sections.
 #### Use Command Line Arguments

 In order to run `Annotator` on target project `P`, arguments below **must** be passed to `Annotator`:
 1. `-bc,--build-command <arg>`: Command to run `NullAway` on target `P` enclosed in **""**.
 Please note that this command should be executable from any directory (e.g. `"cd /Absolute /Path /To /P && ./build"`).
 2. `-i,--initializer <arg>`: Fully qualified name of the `@Initializer` annotation.
 3. `-d,--dir <arg>`: Directory where all outputs of `AnnotatorScanner|NullAway` are serialized.
-4. `-cp, --context-paths`: Path to a tsv file containing values defined in [Error Prone](./README.md#Error-Prone-Flags) context paths given in the format: (`path_to_nullaway_config.xml \t path_to_scanner_config`)
+4. `-cp, --config-paths`: Path to a tsv file containing values defined in [Error Prone](./README.md#Error-Prone-Flags) config paths given in the format: (`path_to_nullaway_config.xml \t path_to_scanner_config`)

 By default, `Annotator` has the configuration below: